 Summer is here, which means sunshine, warm weather and beaches!
-Grab a towel, I’m sharing the 20 best books about beaches for children book list.
+Grab a towel, your child will want to dive right in to these 20 best books about beaches for children.

 In addition to offering a reading list of books about beach, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class learning beaches unit study resources.

 You can find these books at your local library or purchase through the affiliate links provided for your convenience.

 We’re in the Midwest, but Lake Michigan offers up a terrific beach.

 So let’s embrace the best beach books for toddlers, preschoolers and school-age children about the beach and kick off the summer.